Makes Me Happy

 "Makes Me Happy" is a song by American musician and actor, Drake Bell.
 It was released as the second single from his second studio album, It's Only Time, on October 16, 2007.

-"Makes Me Happy" was originally used as score music for the Nickelodeon show Zoey 101 and some of it was sung by Backhouse Mike in the Zoey 101 episode "Quinn's Alpaca".
-The song was used in the Drake & Josh episode "Really Big Shrimp", however the version heard in it is a different version than the version on It's Only Time.
+The song was used in the Drake & Josh episode "Really Big Shrimp".
+The song peaked at number 3 on the Billboard Bubbling Under Hot 100 Singles.

 In 2014, a rearranged more upbeat, rockabilly-inspired version of the song appears on Bell's third studio album, Ready Steady Go!.
-"Makes Me Happy" peaked at number 103 on the Billboard Hot 100.